Skip to main content

 In 2008, a grant from the Mozilla Foundation allowed Teh to work full-time on NVDA, a turning point that accelerated development from a side project into a viable assistive technology.3 By 2024, NVDA had become the most commonly used screen reader worldwide: the WebAIM Screen Reader User Survey #10, with 1,539 respondents, found 65.6% of screen reader users reported using NVDA, surpassing JAWS at 60.5%.4 The software is used by over 250,000 people across 175 countries, translated into more than 55 languages by volunteers.1

 NVDA also serves a builder-side function: web developers use NVDA as a QA testing tool to verify that their sites work with screen readers before shipping.
 Harvard Digital Accessibility Services, WebAIM, and the American Foundation for the Blind all publish NVDA testing guides.
-Because NVDA interprets web markup strictly -- it will not use heuristics to compensate for missing ARIA labels or broken heading structures the way JAWS sometimes does -- it exposes exactly the barriers a blind user would encounter.5
+Because NVDA interprets web markup strictly, without the heuristics JAWS uses to compensate for missing ARIA labels or broken heading structures, it exposes exactly the barriers a blind user would encounter.5

 Why it matters